 Delivered Directly to Your Inbox

 Yesterday, Instagram released a new version of their app for both Android and iOS with one of their most anticipated social media updates: it's now possible to switch between accounts without logging in and out.

 Starting with version 7.15 for both Android and iOS, users can add up to five additional accounts and manage them all with a single login - this is perfect for business owners who might have both a personal and professional Instagram account.
 Previously, users with multiple accounts had to either log in and out of Instagram repeatedly or maintain separate mobile devices for managing each account.
 No more!

 How to add additional Instagram accounts to your app

 - Go to your profile, by tapping on the “head and shoulders” icon at the bottom right of the screen.

 - Now tap on the gear or triple-dot icon at the top right and scroll down to "Add Account" near the very bottom of your settings options menu.

 - Type your username and password for the additional account and log in.

 To switch between accounts, simply click on the account name at the top of the page and a dropdown will appear with all the profiles that you have active.

-I hope you enjoyed this social media update with practical tools mixed with a bit of Twitter drama.
-Please leave your feedback below.
+I hope our insight into these social media updates were helpful for you.
+Please leave your feedback on Twitter or by sending us an email.
 Do you enjoy social media current events?
-I’d love to keep it coming!
+I'd love to keep it coming!